chagri/CMPE273-Project/slack_bot/Readme.md

 5. PyDictionary
 6. PyEnchant
 7. Singular and Plural - Pattern
-8. Word SUggestion - Pattern
+8. Word Suggestion - Pattern

 ## 2. Alexa-bot:
 Alexa-bot requires one of the Alexa enabled devices (Echo, dot, look, show etc.) for running/using the Alexa-bot.
 Alexa-bot is a Flask based Python application.
 This bot is built for CMPE 273 green sheet.
 It provides much more functionalities apart from just being a bot for green sheet.
 Please refer to the presentation regarding the same.